yktoo/yktoo.com/content/blog/0311/index.en.md

 In general one can pick any name for their business, provided that it isn't misleading or repeating any of the existing ones.
 An example of a misleading name is one that is based on a name that isn't yours (like "Johnson & Sons" if your name is not Johnson) or misrepresents the size or industry of the business ("Paradise Cleaning Industries" for a private house cleaner).

 My company's name was totally alright; the word *solutions* is very common in IT consulting.
-I've also registered the domain `yktoo.solutions` (many people still get surprised that such a [TLD][wiki:en:Top-level_domain] exists) and developed a simple [website](https://www.yktoo.solutions/) for it.
+I've also registered the domain `yktoo.solutions` (many people still get surprised that such a {{< wiki "Top-level_domain" "en" "TLD" >}} exists) and developed a simple [website](https://www.yktoo.solutions/) for it.
 It's nice to cherish and nurture your own newborn business.

 {{< imgfig "https://1.bp.blogspot.com/-XCYqqwYaPbs/WCo7vX_qTiI/AAAAAAAAoPA/hDBojNJO1Pk9pRHGq7L6hQCzTBd_bIaCACPcB/s1600/20161105_211814.picasaweb.jpg" "Yktoo Solutions business cards." >}}